gablabc/gablabc.github.io/_posts/2024-11-18-ParamAdditiveModels.md

 but are they are also **invariant** to the choice of which basis function is removed.
 To confirm, we compute two additive models that either remove the last or the first basis.
-By comparing their predictions over the whole data, we confirm both models are indeed different parametrization of the same function.
+By comparing their predictions over the whole data, we confirm both models are indeed different parametrizations of the same function.

 ```python